 If you're looking to upgrade to a new phone, the Galaxy Note 10+ at $900 is the way to go.

 The best yet from Samsung.

-The Note 10+ is missing a 3.5mm jack, but it has a ton of new features that make it one of the most exciting phones of 2019.
+The Note 10+ is missing a 3.5mm jack, but it has a ton of new features that make it one exciting to use.
 The edge-to-edge design makes for an immersive experience when gaming, you get the latest internal hardware, and there's a 4,300mAh battery with 45W wired charging.
 You also get four cameras at the back, 12GB of RAM as standard, and a host of new software features.

 We may earn a commission for purchases using our links.
 Learn more.

 These are the best Galaxy Note 10 cases on the market!

 The Galaxy Note 10 is a stunning, powerful, and shatter-prone smartphone.
 Keep it safe with one of these excellent cases!